irenealgi/irenealegre.com/_posts/2019-03-12-seven-cognitive-biases.md

 Confirmation bias is the **tendency to search for, interpret, favour, and recall information in a way that confirms one's preexisting beliefs or hypotheses.** People display this bias when they gather or remember information selectively, or when they interpret it in a biased way.
 The effect is stronger for emotionally charged issues and for deeply entrenched beliefs.

-- In research, it is essential to be as detached as possible from your initial assumptions, as they can cloud your judgment later in the research process – we mighyt assume we are right from the start.
+- In research, it is essential to be as detached as possible from your initial assumptions, as they can cloud your judgment later in the research process – we might assume we are right from the start.
-- When discussing politics or religion, people who are particularly attached to their ideas struggle to come to terms with the incongruences within any belief system – we might assume so and so can do no wrong, that we know 'the truth' and others don't, or that a politician is evil.
+- When discussing politics or religion, people who are particularly attached to their ideas struggle to come to terms with the incongruence within any belief system – we might assume so and so can do no wrong, that we know 'the truth' and others don't, or that a politician is evil.
 - When it comes to our feelings towards other people or institutions, we tend to defend and justify actions and events that we would not be backing up if it weren't for those feelings – me might assume that they did something bad with good intentions even if evidence proves otherwise.

 ## 4. Empathy gap